kawre/leetcode.nvim/README.md

 ## ✨ Features

-- 📌 an intuitive dashboard for effortless navigation within [leetcode.nvim].
+- 📌 an intuitive dashboard for effortless navigation within [leetcode.nvim]

 - 😍 question description formatting for a better readability